 c) that implementing targeted digital literacy and skills training programs can help bridge the skills gap, particularly for women and older adults.
 Digital literacy programs may aim to equip individuals with essential skills to navigate and utilize telecommunications / ICT technologies, applications and tools effectively.
 These programs may cover basic computer skills, internet navigation, software proficiency, online communication, and cybersecurity awareness.
 The benefits of these programmes include enhanced employability, social inclusion, and continuous learning;

-d) that creating policies that promote gender equality and support the inclusion of older adults in the digital economy can help address cultural barriers.
-These policies should ensure equal access to technology, provide targeted digital literacy programs, promote careers in STEM for women, and design accessible technology for older adults;
+d) that creating policies that promote non-discriminatory access, gender equality and support the inclusion of older adults in the digital economy can help address cultural barriers.
+These policies should ensure equal non-discriminatory access to technology, provide targeted digital literacy programs, promote careers in STEM for women, and design accessible technology for older adults;

 e) that collaborations between governments, the private sector, and non-profits can drive initiatives to provide affordable digital access and training.
 Public-Private Partnerships (PPPs) can leverage the strengths of government agencies, private companies, and non-profits to provide affordable digital access and training.
 These collaborations may include pooled resources, combining technological innovation with regulatory support, and scaling initiatives effectively.
 Incentives for the private sector and supportive regulations can further enhance the effectiveness of PPPs in bridging the digital divide;